Muneeswarar: Statue worship (Uruvam Vazhipadu)

-Worship in Singapore and Malaysia
+Worship outside India

-Besides India, Muneeshwaran worship is extremely popular in Singapore and Malaysia, with many shrines and temples dedicated to the deity.
-Most of these temples were initially set up by immigrants that came to Malaya from Tamilnadu, particularly Thanjavur, Thiruvarur, Nagapattinam, Madurai and Salem, where the worship of the deity was prevalent.
-Newer temples of Muneeshwaran were set up by descendants of these early Tamil migrants.
+Besides India, Muneeswarar worship is extremely popular in Singapore and Malaysia, with many shrines and temples dedicated to the deity.
+Most of these temples were initially set up by immigrants that came to Malaya from Tamil Nadu, particularly Thanjavur, Thiruvarur, Nagapattinam, Madurai and Salem, where the worship of the deity was prevalent.
+Newer temples of Muneeswarar were set up by descendants of these early Tamil migrants.

+The deity is popular amongst this Tamil diaspora.
+In Malaysia, Muneeswarar worship was started by Tamil migrants who had the Muneeswarar as their Kula Deivam.
+The family temples which were built in the estates and villages later turned into public temples.
+Eventually, more people started worshipping these Muneeswarar and it became popularised.

 Most shrines and temples started with the worship of simple religious objects that represented the deity, such as hero stones, tridents, small bricks or stones.
 As the temples developed over the years, they built more intricate and complex statues of the deity, which portrayed his physical features.
 Some of these statues are colourfully painted and taller than average human beings.
-Other temple structures, such as Gopurams, were also developed and upgraded.
-Some of these small temples were converted into Vedic temples in the years.
-While this was the case for most temples, some temples still continue to be in its original state till date.
+Other temple structures, such as gopurams, were also developed and upgraded.
+Some of these small temples were converted into Vedic temples in the proceeding years.
+While this was the case for most temples, some temples continue in their original state.

-Muneeshwaran is sometimes worshipped along with deities from other religions such as Taoism and Buddhism.
+Muneeswarar is sometimes worshipped along with deities from other religions such as Taoism and Buddhism.
 Countries like Singapore and Malaysia are home to people of many different cultures and faiths, which allows for the above mentioned phenomenon.
 In these instances, Muneeshwaran is seen as a contemporary to the deities of the various faiths.
 He is sometimes also venerated in different ways, including the offering Chinese joss sticks and food items.

 Trance

-Trance is an important phenomenon that occurs in some forms of Muneeshwaran worship, particularly the Non-Vedic ones.
+Trance is an important phenomenon that occurs in some forms of Muneeswarar worship, particularly the non-Vedic ones.
 This phenomenon essentially enables the deity to possess the body of a human, who then goes on to display physical traits of the deity.
 This is usually done at major festivals or prayers, and is considered to be a clear sign of the physical presence or blessing of the deity.
 Some practitioners willingly invoke the deity into their bodies, while for others it happens without their control.
 Trance is also used as a platform for devotees to communicate with the deity and vice versa, to provide solutions and advises for a multitude of topics.

 This topic is highly controversial and does not have unanimous support.
-Some claim that Muneeshwaran is god, who is above all human attributes and perceptions.
+Some claim that Muneeswarar is god, who is above all human attributes and perceptions.
 Thus, it is impossible and not practical for him to possess people.
 Others on the other hand believe that his spirit is within the earthly realms, and thus it is possible for one to be possessed by him.